nickjj/dotfiles/README.md

 message](https://github.com/nickjj/dotfiles/commit/d0f1fc2622204b809cf7fcbb1a82d45b451064c4)
 goes into the details.

-Also, you should reboot or restart your WSL instance to activate your `/etc/wsl.conf` file (the install script created this).
+Also, you should reboot or from PowerShell run `wsl --shutdown` and then re-open your WSL instance to activate your `/etc/wsl.conf` file (the install script created this).
 That will be necessary if you want to access your mounted drives at `/c` or `/d` instead of `/mnt/c` or `/mnt/d`.

 You may have noticed I don't enable systemd within WSL 2.
 That is on purpose.
 I've found it delays opening WSL 2 by ~10-15 seconds and also any systemd